dmijatovic/ng5-material-fire-portal/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+For help on angular, consult angular online documentation or github.
+For assistance on this portal contact Dusan Mijatovic (d.mijatovic@dv4all.nl)